jmcanterafonseca/dataModels/specs/Transportation/Vehicle/Vehicle/doc/spec.md

 ## Issues

 * Taxonomy of service types
-* What vehicle special usage categories are defined by the different countries?
+* Vehicle special usage categories as defined by different countries have not been clarified